 I'm on a Yahoo Group called Petdogs-L

 It's really great, and is a chat group, but more of the "my dog has a skin rash, what can I do" type than a "I love my dog" one.
 It's excellent, gives links to specialist sites, and has some professionals on it, who can really help you.
-I've had some of the best advice from there.
-It's really worth a look.

 Have you considered making your own dog food?
 Some of the dog food on the market have preservatives, etc. that your dog could be reacting to.